White and Williams Represents Gust in Landmark Patent Troll Litigation

 AlphaCap sued Gust and nine other defendants in the online crowdfunding industry in the Eastern District of Texas, alleging infringement of three U.S. patents.
 AlphaCap is a non-practicing entity, sometimes called a “patent troll,” whose sole assets are the asserted patents and only business is suing operating companies for patent infringement.
 The nine other defendants settled quickly for nuisance value sums, while Gust refused.
 From the outset, Gust argued the asserted patents were invalid and demanded AlphaCap pay its attorneys’ fees for bringing such a frivolous lawsuit.

-Our team successfully argued to have the case transferred from the Eastern District of Texas to the Southern District of New York, where Gust and its employees are located.
+The White and Williams legal team successfully argued to have the case transferred from the Eastern District of Texas to the Southern District of New York, where Gust and its employees are located.
 The Eastern District of Texas is seen as patent-friendly, and motions to transfer out of that District are rarely granted.
 However, neither AlphaCap nor Gust had any ties to Texas.
 In this case, the Texas court found there were no parties or evidence, such as documents or witnesses, present in that district and, therefore, no reason to keep the case there.

 Once in New York, Gust prevailed and convinced the court the case was exceptional under 35 U.S.C. § 285.
 Judge Cote deemed AlphaCap’s lawsuit frivolous and objectively unreasonable, because the asserted patents were clearly invalid under 35 U.S.C. § 101 in light of the Supreme Court’s decision in Alice v.
 CLS Bank, which came down months before AlphaCap initiated its lawsuit.
-In further support of finding the case exceptional, Judge Cote found AlphaCap’s motivation in bringing the case inappropriate, relying on AlphaCap’s demand for paltry settlement amounts with the other defendants, bringing the case in the Eastern District of Texas, and needlessly extending the case while admitting it was “not worth litigating.”
+In further support of finding the case exceptional, Judge Cote found AlphaCap’s motivation in bringing the case inappropriate, relying the AlphaCap’s demand for paltry settlement amounts with the other defendants, bringing the case in the Eastern District of Texas, and needlessly extending the case while admitting it was “not worth litigating.”